Giuliano Avaca

 Under contract with Mogliano, Avaca was named as Permit Player for Benetton in July 2024 ahead of the 2024–25 United Rugby Championship season.

-He played with Mogliano in Serie A Elite until summer 2025.
+He played with Mogliano in Serie A Elite until the summer of 2025.
+In the 2025–26 season, he played for Benetton in United Rugby Championship.

 In 2022, Avaca was named in the Argentina Under 20 squad.

 On 30 November 2023 he was called in Italy Under 23 squad for test series against IRFU Combined Academies.